Healthdirect Free Australian health advice you can count on.

 • recommend surgery, chemotherapy or radiation, either alone or in combination

-• give you some medications to control your most bothersome symptoms
+• give you some medicines to control troubling symptoms caused by the high hormone levels

-• suggest changes to the food you eat and drink — alcohol, nuts, cheese, spicy food and hot liquids can all trigger carcinoid symptoms in people who have the tumour
+• suggest changes to the food you eat and drink — alcohol and certain foods can all trigger carcinoid symptoms

 Living with neuroendocrine cancer

-Consider mind-body techniques, such as relaxation, meditation, art therapy or mindfulness, to help you manage your health.
+Consider mind-body techniques, such as relaxation, meditation, art therapy or mindfulness to help manage your health.

-It may also be worth seeing a dietitian who can help you manage any necessary changes to your diet.
+It may also be helpful to see a dietitian who can help you manage any necessary changes to your diet to reduce diarrhoea and flushing from carcinoid syndrome.

 Resources and support